A PROJECT OF SPARK CENTRAL

 Volunteers guide students in their writing experience, acting as encouraging tutors.
 Our resident editor, the unseen Penelope Bucket, and her stubborn sidekick hippopotamus, Snoz, interact with students and push their imaginative story-telling abilities.

 Each class writes the first part of the story together, typed and illustrated in real-time by volunteers, before students write their endings individually and submit them for publication.
 Each student receives a bound book with the typed beginning, illustrations, and their own handwritten ending to share with their peers and parents.
 We hope for each student, this experience is just the beginning of a long writing career.

 We are currently only working with West Central elementary schools on field trips.

 Our West Central Publishing Union field trips have been made possible in part by a SAGA grant from the Spokane Arts Fund.

 COMMUNITY BOOK PROJECTS

-One of the many amazing things about Spark Central is that we publish our own literary collections in short-run editions.
-These collections are often the result of workshops run by local writers.
-Participants engage in meaningful writing exercises, collaborative workshopping, and a final reading where we celebrate our work together.
+These collections feature adults and teens from our community and are the result of writing workshops run by local writers.
+Participants engage in meaningful writing exercises, collaborative workshopping, and a community reading where we celebrate our work together.
 Each participant receives a copy of the publication, the rest of which are sold to support Spark Central's programs and publishing projects, so we can keep paying the creativity forward.